elasticio/elasticio.github.io/content/_components/appdirect/index.md

 ### Authentication

 Authentication occurs via OAuth 2.0.
-In order to make OAuth work, you need a new App in your Environment.
+To make OAuth work, you need a new App in your Environment.

 ### Configuring your environment